blacknemo42/DnDCraftingTools/src/docs/CheatSheets/Poisoncraft.md

 5. On success, mark 2 hours of progress.
 Once completed time equals crafting time, the poison is complete
 6. On failure, no progress is made.
 Three consecutive failures results in loss of all materials

+## Take 10 Rule
+When not under pressure or distraction, a poisoncrafter may choose to "Take 10" on a crafting check:
+- Instead of rolling a d20, automatically use a 10 for the roll
+- Total: 10 + INT/WIS modifier + proficiency with poisoner's kit
+- This ensures steady progress but prevents exceptional results
+- Not recommended for high-DC poisons where a higher roll is needed to succeed

 ## Poison Types
 - **Contact**: Takes effect when touched
 - **Ingested**: Takes effect when consumed